indieSoftware/Navigator/README.md

 Use `NavigationLink(to:label)` and you'll be fine.

-*If you prefer or need the old mechanism don't worry.
+*If you prefer or need the registration mechanism to support older code, don't worry.
 Just continue to use `NavigationLink(value:label:)` and `navigationDestination` registrations just like you did before.*

 ### Programatic Navigation Destinations
 Navigation Destinations can also be dispatched programmatically via Navigator, or declaratively using modifiers.